On the affine invariant of simple hypersemitoric systems: Affine invariant in the presence of a standard flap

 Theorem \ref{t.measurenflaps} has consequences of topological nature:

-\begin{corollary} Let $(M,\omega,F:=(J,H))$ be a hypersemitoric system such that the only critical values outside of the elliptic critical values occurring at the boundary of $F(M)$ are given by standard flaps.
-Then the number of standard flaps is finite. \end{corollary} \begin{proof} The proof is analogous to the proof of \vungoc \ \cite[Corollary $5.10$]{vu2007moment}: from Theorem \ref{t.polytopenflaps}, to each system $(M,\omega,F=(J,H))$, one can associate a rational convex polytope with holes in the interior.
-Each elliptic-elliptic value in a standard flap makes a change to the slopes of the upper or lower boundary of the polytope, see Equation \eqref{eq.differencespjnflaps}.
-This phenomenon together with convexity gives the desired result.
+\begin{corollary} Let $(M,\omega,F:=(J,H))$ be a hypersemitoric system such that the only critical values outside of the elliptic critical values occurring at the boundary of $F(M)$ are caused by standard flaps.
+Then the number of standard flaps is finite. \end{corollary} \begin{proof} The proof is analogous to the proof of \vungoc \ \cite[Corollary $5.10$]{vu2007moment}: from Theorem \ref{t.polytopenflaps}, to each system $(M,\omega,F=(J,H))$, one can associate a rational polytope with holes in the interior.
+Each cut in the image of a standard flap makes a change to the slopes of the upper or lower boundary of the polytope, see Equations \eqref{eq.differenceslopes} and \eqref{eq.differencespjnflaps}.
+This phenomenon together with convexity in the region away from the holes gives the desired result.
 For more details see \vungoc \ \cite[Section $5$]{vu2007moment}. \end{proof} \begin{remark} Note that Corollary \ref{c.flapsfinitenflaps} only applies to standard flaps.
-If there are no elliptic-elliptic points on the flaps, then the number of flaps need not be finite. \end{remark}
+The number of flaps with no elliptic-elliptic values need not be finite. \end{remark}

+\begin{remark} When the number of elliptic-elliptic values present in the image of a flap is greater than one, the right sides of Equations \eqref{eq.differenceslopes} and \eqref{eq.differencespjnflaps} are different.
+This causes a discontinuity visible on the image of the affine invariant along the line where we made the cut, see Figure \ref{f.polytopeinvariantsflapwith2elliptic} top left. \end{remark}